Taming the Flames: Strategies for Navigating Online Hostility in a Polarized World

 If you break the posted rules of any website, forum or group (and it is clear you didn’t take the time to read them) the regulars may flame you.
 Some will be nicer than others.

 Flaming can also be someone just being nasty because they are having a bad day or misunderstood something you typed.
-When that happens, quickly clarify what you meant will help to diffuse the situation.
+When that happens, quickly clarifying what you meant will help to diffuse the situation.

 My Experience…